Delay of Games.

 Philippine weightlifter Hidilyn Diaz lifting 224 kilograms – more than four times her body weight – setting an Olympic record, and winning the first gold medal for her country in more than 95 years of Olympic participation.

 The babies on skateboards.
-Okay, not literally babies but a pair of 13 year-olds Japan’s Nishiya Momiji and Brazilian Rayssa Leal winning gold and silver respectively in the first ever women’s street skateboarding competition.
+Okay, not literally babies but a pair of 13 year-olds.
+Japan’s Nishiya Momiji and Brazilian Rayssa Leal winning gold and silver respectively in the first ever women’s street skateboarding competition.

 The astonishing achievement of Sifan Hassan.

-The 28-year-old Ethiopian refugee competing for The Netherlands became the first person to win three medals at a distance greater than 1,500 meters in a single Olympics.
+The 28-year-old Ethiopian refugee competing for The Netherlands became the first person to win three medals at a distance of 1,500 meters or longer in a single Olympics.
 After falling in the semifinal of the 1,500 she not only got up to win the heat but then raced in the 5,000 that same night capturing gold.
 She eventually won bronze in the 1,500 and gold at 10,000m.
 (In a later post, we’ll meet the only other woman to reach the podium in three individual track races at one Olympics.)

 Finally, one of the great acts of friendship and sportsmanship happened on the same night that Lamont Jacobs, running for Italy, became the first Italian to win the gold medal in the 100 meter dash.